coveo/source.coveo.com/_posts/2016-12-1-creating-previews-of-secured-content-in-sitecore.md

   image: lmandrile.jpg
 ---

-You may have secured items in your content tree that you’d like to present to anonymous users without the items' content being revealed.
-With the `ItemLimitedViewProcessor`, you may do just that.
-Stripped down values of secured items without quick views are created at indexing time.
-These items are searchable by anonymous users and filtered out at query time for connected users, who will see the secured content normally.
-You may also specify a preview field for an item that will be used as a quickview, hide fields that you wouldn't want an anonymous user to access and inject the original secured content in a hidden field so it may still count for relevance.
+You may have secured items in your content tree that you would like to present to anonymous users without the items' content being revealed.
+The following blogpost introduces a method that will allow you to do just that.
+Stripped down values of secured items are created at indexing time and are made searchable by anonymous users while being filtered out at query time for connected users, who will see the secured content as usual.
+The `ItemLimitedViewProcessor` described bellow will give you a way of implementing this.

 <!-- more -->

 #ItemLimitedViewProcessor

 This feat is accomplished by creating a copy of items as they go through the Coveo pipelines and running them through our custom processor before they are indexed.
-The processor strips the copies of their content and access rules while still linking to the original page.
-This way, if you redirect an anonymous user trying to access secure content to a login page, he will be redirected to the same login by clicking on the new hollow item.
+The processor strips the content and access rules of these copies while still linking to the original page.
+This way, if you redirect an anonymous user trying to access secure content to a login page, he will be redirected to the same login page when clicking on the new hollow item.
+You may also specify a preview field for an item that will be used as a quickview, hide fields that you wouldn't want an anonymous user to access and inject the original secured content in a hidden field so it may still count for relevance.

-To obtain the same relevancy as the original items, the content of the item’s body is added to a new field which is free text searchable, but not displayed.
+To achieve the same relevancy as the original items, the content of the item’s body is added to a new field (in our case, `HiddenContent`) which is free-text searchable, but not displayed.

-Two fields are created in Sitecore items that are to be targeted by the processor.
-A first one to indicate the item has to be stripped, and a second potentially containing a preview text to show anonymous users.
+Two fields are created in Sitecore items that will be used by the processor.
+The first to indicate the item has to be stripped, and the second potentially containing a preview text to show anonymous users.
+(In our case, Sitecore fields whose ID's are referenced in the  `LimitedAccessFieldId` and `PreviewFieldId` fields described bellow)

 ##Code
-The processor added to the CoveoItemPostProcessingPipeline does a shallow copy of an item if it finds it marked for copying.
-It also adds two fields to the new item: “IsLimitedAccessDocument”, a field marking an item as a stripped down duplicate and “HiddenContent”, a hidden field containing the original item’s body.
+The processor added to the `CoveoItemPostProcessingPipeline` does a shallow copy of an item if it finds it marked for copying.
+It also adds two fields to the new item: `IsLimitedAccessDocument`, a field marking an item as a stripped down duplicate, and `HiddenContent`, a hidden field containing the original item’s body.
 Furthermore, a new `Unique ID` must be created for the item and its copy to be considered two different elements.

 {% highlight c# %}
 public class ItemLimitedViewStripProcessor : IProcessor<CoveoPostItemProcessingPipelineArgs>